PM520-Spring2022/Week1-md-example/README.md

 2. As well as uploading the .md file you also have to upload the figure files.
 This is so that github can find them when it tries to render the .md file.

+Note that this didn't display the Latex equation for the solution correctly.
+The simplest way of doing that is to knit to a pdf instead and then upload the pdf.
+(See example pdf in this repo.)

-Other options for this czan be fdound in the "Useful-Tips" repository here.
+Other options for this can be fdound in the "Useful-Tips" repository here.